mandymejia/ciftiTools/README.md

 coverage](https://coveralls.io/repos/github/mandymejia/ciftiTools/badge.svg)](https://coveralls.io/github/mandymejia/ciftiTools)
 <!-- badges: end -->

-Tools for reading and visualizing CIFTI brain imaging files.

-CIFTI files contain brain imaging data in “gray-ordinates”, which represent the gray matter as cortical surface vertices (left and right) and subcortical voxels (cerebellum, basal ganglia, and other deep gray matter).`ciftiTools` uses the Connectome Workbench to read CIFTI files into R and apply common pre-processing steps (e.g. smoothing, resampling).
-It also provides tools for visualizing the cortical surface with GIFTI files, and for visualizing the subcortical volume.
+CIFTI files contain brain imaging data in “grayordinates,” which represent the gray matter as cortical surface vertices (left and right) and subcortical voxels (cerebellum, basal ganglia, and other deep gray matter). `ciftiTools` provides a unified environment for reading, writing, visualizing and manipulating CIFTI-format data.
+It supports the “dscalar,” “dlabel,” and “dtseries” intents.
+Greyordinate data is read in as a `"xifti"` object, which is structured for convenient access to the data and metadata, and includes support for surface geometry files to enable spatially-dependent functionality such as static or interactive visualizations and smoothing.

 ## Installation